 Naming Conventions for Unit Accounts

 Use “WCM,” “Weill Cornell” or "Weill Cornell Medicine" when naming your account and handle along with the name of your unit.
 If your unit name is too long to use in full form, abbreviate when necessary.
 When possible, keep your handle and account name consistent across social media platforms.
-If your name or handle is an acronym, utilize your bio section to list your unit's full title.
+If your handle is an acronym, utilize your name and bio section to list your unit's full title.
+Please see an example here.
 These requirements help distinguish Weill Cornell Medicine from other university units or entities.

 A unit account for a residency program must include "resident-run account" in their description.